slimtune2023/Smooth-Trajectory-Generation/README.md

-# Bezier-Curve-Generation
+# Smooth-Trajectory-Generation
-Python code to generate Bezier curves
+Python code to generate Bezier curves and resulting trajectories